johny-b/blargh/docs/quickstart.rst

   * Engine, usually some sort of `ORM <https://en.wikipedia.org/wiki/Object-relational_mapping>`_
   * Web application

-  In **blargh** those layers are completly independent, and the Engine core allows connecting different storages/web applications.
+  In **blargh** those layers are independent, and the Engine core allows connecting different storages/web applications.
   In particular, middle layer can be used as a REST-like database interface.

 * Main part of any RESTful service is defined by its data model - set of resources and relationships between them.
-  Everything else is details, and **blargh** doesn't deal with those.
+  Everything else is details, and **blargh** doesn't deal with those (but provides tools to implement them).

 So, creating a RESTful service with **blargh** consists of three steps: